CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 <br>

+- **Correct labels in place** — the label files match `DatasetLabels/`, not the raw Roboflow export.
 - **Split audit passes** — no image pair with Hamming distance ≤ 5 crosses a train/val/test boundary.
 - **Modules load** — training starts without an "unknown module" error (if it fails, revisit the `__init__.py` / `tasks.py` registration in Step 4).
 - **Zero-gating confirmed** — at epoch 0, validation metrics ≈ the pretrained baseline (gates start closed).